noislabs/whitepaper/src/our_approach.md

 let beacon: [u8; 32] = await getRandom();
 ```

 We believe the burden of implementing drand verification once per contract or even once per blockchain is too much in an ecosystem that is preparing for thousands of independent and inter-connected blockchains.
-Instead of executing the drand verification on the chain of the dapp, the Nois chain is acting as the randomness layer in the Cosmos ecosystem which is available via IBC queries.
+Instead of executing the drand verification on the chain of the dapp, the Nois chain is acting as the randomness layer in the Cosmos ecosystem which is available via IBC.

 ## Architecture